pteich/elastic-query-export/README.md

 Works with ElasticSearch 5.x and makes use of ElasticSearch's Scroll API and Go's concurrency possibilities to work fast.

+## Install

+Download a pre-compiled binary for your operating system from here: https://github.com/pteich/elastic-query-export/releases You need just this binary.
+It works on OSX (Darwin), Linux and Windows.

 ## Usage

 ````bash